 · Science has shown that many mental disorders are linked to the activation of negative neural networks in the brain and unhelpful thinking patterns and behaviour, which can lead people to experience anxiety, depression and other mental health problems.

-· Good news: Science shows that psychotherapy can help train our brain neurons to change the way in which they function, and that by changing our patterns of thought and behaviour we can create healthier neural networks and happier states of mind.
+· Good news: Science shows that psychotherapy can help train our brain's neurons to change the way in which they function, and that by changing our patterns of thought and behaviour we can create healthier neural networks and happier, calmer states of mind.

-· Psychotherapy can help you to learn to understand your mind and behaviour and to learn new ways of managing stress and relating to yourself and others that reduce distress.
+· Psychotherapy can help you to learn to understand your mind and behaviour and to learn new ways of managing stress.
+You can also learn to relate to yourself and others in ways that reduce tension and distress.
 It is important to realise that making changes takes time and effort, and that in order to receive a benefit from psychotherapy you will need to put time into practicing new skills and trying different approaches outside of sessions.

 HOW MANY SESSIONS WILL I NEED TO ATTEND?